RESTROOM TRAILER MAINTENANCE

 As part of restroom trailer maintenance, it is important to understand how to winterize a restroom trailer.
 If you plan to store a restroom trailer in freezing temperatures, you should consider winterizing it to prevent damage to the plumbing system and components.
 Obviously, freezing damage can harm any component of the system, including the water tanks, toilets, urinals, pumps, or restroom trailer piping.

 Before beginning to prepare the restroom trailer for cold weather storage, a brief explanation of the plumbing system can help you to understand the operation of the restroom trailer.
-Which is part of the restroom trailer maintenance.
+Winterization can be described as part of the restroom trailer maintenance.

 MAINTENANCE OF TWO SEPARATE PLUMBING SYSTEMS